kubernetes/kompose/docs/user-guide.md

 And Image will push to *docker.io* (default) when `--push-image=true` specified.

-It is possible to push to custom registry by `--push-image-registry` argument, which will override the registry from image name.
+It is possible to push to custom registry by specify `--push-image-registry`, which will override the registry from image name.

 ### Authentication on registry

-Kompose use the docker authentication from file `$DOCKER_CONFIG/config.json`, `$HOME/.docker/config.json` and `$HOME/.dockercfg` after `docker login`.
+Kompose uses the docker authentication from file `$DOCKER_CONFIG/config.json`, `$HOME/.docker/config.json`, and `$HOME/.dockercfg` after `docker login`.

-**This only works fine on Linux but macOS.**
+**This only works fine on Linux but macOS would fail when using `"credsStore": "osxkeychain"`.**

-Kompose would get nothing but authentication failure from config file for using `"credsStore": "osxkeychain"` on macOS after `docker login`.

-However, there is approach to push successfully on macOS, by not using `osxkeychain` for `credsStore`.
+However, there is an approach to push successfully on macOS, by not using `osxkeychain` for `credsStore`.
 To disable `osxkeychain`:
 * remove `credsStore` from `config.json` file, and `docker login` again.
-* for some docker desktop version, there is a setting `Securely store Docker logins in macOS keychain`, which should be unchecked.
+* for some docker desktop versions, there is a setting `Securely store Docker logins in macOS keychain`, which should be unchecked.
 Then restart docker desktop if needed, and `docker login` again.

-Now `config.json` should contain base64 encoded passwords, then push image should success.
+Now `config.json` should contain base64 encoded passwords, then push image should succeed.
 Working, but not safe though!
-Use it at your own risks.
+Use it at your risk.

 For Windows, there is also `credsStore` which is `wincred`.
-Technically it will fail on authentication like macOS does, but you can try approach above like macOS too.
+Technically it will fail on authentication as macOS does, but you can try the approach above like macOS too.

 ## Docker Compose Versions